Michael Jackson (footballer, born 1963): Career

 Michael Jackson began her professional career at EC Radar, and in 1988 she represented Brazil at the FIFA Women's Invitation Tournament in Guangdong, finishing in third place.

 After her appearance with Brazil in the 1995 FIFA Women's World Cup, Michael Jackson accepted a contract offer from Italian Serie A club Torino.

 Michael Jackson played for the Brazil women's national football team at the 1995 FIFA Women's World Cup, as well as at the Olympic debut of women's football in 1996.

 Retirement

 Michael Jackson retired from playing aged 46, with a reported 1,574 goals to her credit.
 In 2011, she took a job at a newly created woman's football division of the Brazilian Ministry of Sports, helping develop more tournaments for the mostly neglected female version.

-She was named equal third in the International Federation of Football History & Statistics (IFFHS) South America's best Women's Footballer of the Century list.
+She was named joint third place in the International Federation of Football History & Statistics (IFFHS) South America's best Women's Footballer of the Century list, in a list completely populated by her national teammates; she was tied with Roseli.